- Postdoctoral Fellow (Nov. 2020-Present) — Queensland University of Technology, Centre for Data Science

 For more details, please see my recent CV.

 My research, generally speaking, lies at the intersection of computational statistics and probabilistic machine learning.
-I am broadly interested in these fields, but more specifically am interested in novel methodological methods and theory relating
+I am broadly interested in these fields, but specifically I am particularly interested in developing novel methodology and theory relating

 - Inference Algorithms (e.g., Markov Chain Monte Carlo, Sequential Monte Carlo, and Variational Methods)